AparnaJoshi007/explained/content/2018-03-17-the-butterfly-of-the-edge.md

 ---
-title: "Redis: The Database used mostly for caching"
+title: "Redis: The Database used for caching"
 featured: false
 cover: "https://unsplash.it/1152/300/?random?TheButterflyoftheEdge"
 date: "17/03/2017"